On-Call Game-Day Rehearsals: Practice for Real Incidents

 Scenario library

-Scenarios match common past incidents; build confidence on familiar territory.
+- Past-incident match.
+Scenarios mirror common past incidents; the team builds confidence on familiar territory.

 Action items